 Unlike PCIe cards, these do not go inside the case.
-They are plugged into a USB port and as soon as the drivers are installed, they work.
+They are plugged into a USB port.

-These adapters are usually very affordable meaning that most users who want WIFI can go for them.
+These adapters are usually very affordable meaning that most users who want a decent or basic WIFI can go for them.
 Because they are affordable, you may be tempted to think that they are low-quality options.

 However, over the years, high-quality USB adapters have been developed.
 Some also have antennas for better signal reception.